engsofjvolfe/engsofjvolfe/README.md

 <h2>Learning for Developing skills, Practicing for Conquering the world </h2>

 <p>I use this place cause i keep little projects and future huge ones here.</p>
-<p>This is a good tool for studying as well, don't you all think as well?</p>
+<p>This is a good tool for studying as well, don't you all think so?</p>